Mayank-S05/Data-Analysis-using-Apache-Spark/README.md

 # Project Description:
 <ul>
 <li> This application is used to collect data from different source and get it processed almost real time using Spark API.  </li>           <li> Creates input units to receive data and interface to process corresponding data in real time. </li>
-<li> The base application is a spring based webapp/ flask based webapp. </li>
+<li> The base application is a spring-boot based webapp. </li>

 </ul>